azamatbugov96/azamatbugov96/README.md

 </div>

 ### About me
- I work as a linux system administrator.</h1>
+ I work as a linux system administrator.
-- 🌱 I am currently studying to become an ML engineer</h2>
+- 🌱 I am currently studying to become an ML engineer
-- 👯 I am ready to cooperate and participate in open projects on neural networks<h2>
+- 👯 I am ready to cooperate and participate in open projects on neural networks
 - 📫 You can contact me by writing to my email
 - 🌍 I speak English
 ### Languages and tools